Quantum Walk Inspired Dynamic Adiabatic Local Search: Grover Search to Adiabatic Local Search Mapping

 \subsubsection{Catalyst Coefficient Functions}

-Based on the argument regarding using a regular Oracle as discussed in section \ref{sect:m-qw-aqc}, we are interested in the $Z$ operator catalyst and its coefficient function $f_z(s)$.
-Let the coefficients of the catalyst Hamiltonian $Z$ be named as the following:
+\black{As discussed in section \ref{sect:m-qw-aqc}, we are interested in the $H_e = Z$ case in Eqn.(\ref{eqn:ctqw_m_aqc}) and its coefficient function $f_z(s)$.
+Three coefficient functions of the catalyst Hamiltonian $Z$ are proposed as the following}

-where $ 0 \leq a, b \leq 1$ and under the constraint that $a^2+b^2=1$.
-In the grid search implementation, $a$ is increased from 0 to 1 by $0.1$ in each iteration.
-From the 10 pairs of $(a,b)$, it finds the values of $a, b$ that gives the shortest sluggish time.
+where $ 0 \leq a, b \leq 1$ under the constraint that $a^2+b^2=1$.
+In the grid search $a$ increased from 0 to 1 by $0.1$ in each iteration.
+From the 10 pairs of $(a,b)$, we find the values of $a, b$ that give the shortest sluggish time interval.